 - Uploading it to content hosting sites like Slideshare

 - Writing a short blog to promote the case study

 - Creating a press release and sending it to your key influencers

 To ensure your sales team is able to use and distribute your case study most effectively, brief them on the purpose of the content and why you ultimately decided to create it.
 The better they understand the problem that your company solved, the easier it will be for them to convey that to their prospects.

-Examples of Great Case Studies
+Examples of Compelling Case Studies

 6 Steps to Successful Case Studies by Stephanie Tilton, principal at Ten Ton Marketing